-- Understand how changes resulting from #1 might impact the nature and frequency of interactions with your client and how you spend the rest of your time.
-Optimise your workflow.
+- Consider how the adjustments in #1 might affect the kind and frequency of your client encounters, as well as how you spend the rest of your time.
+Streamline your processes.

-- Be transparent with your clients and staff about how the changes in your practice will impact them.
-Have effective conversations (see below).
+- Make sure your clients and employees are aware of how the changes in your practise will affect them.
+Have fruitful discussions (see below).

 6. Thinking of small changes you can make

-Bennett says, “My challenge to those that attend my presentations is to go back to work the next day and do one thing differently.
+“My challenge to folks who hear my talks is to go back to work the next day and do one thing differently,” Bennett says.

-“It can be as simple as communicating to your clients or staff differently or simply considering the impact of your conduct and behaviour.
-How can you do things differently based on that awareness?”
+“It could be as simple as talking with clients or employees in a different way, or simply evaluating the consequences of your actions and behaviour.”
+What can you do differently now that you’re aware of it?”

 7. Working on your communication skills

-“People go into business because they have excellent skills around their chosen field,”
+“People go into business because they have exceptional skills in their chosen industry,” says one entrepreneur.

-“When they do that, they don’t necessarily have other skills that are vital for running a business and particularly for managing staff.”
+“When they do that, they don’t always have other abilities that are necessary for running a business, especially managing people.”

-Conversations define relationships in the office, she says, and those conversations’ quality affects the business’s quality.
+Conversations in the office define relationships, she claims, and the quality of those conversations affects the business’s quality.

-“We all expect our team to come in and just do the job,” she says.
+She explains, “We all expect our people to come in and execute the job.”

-“Along the way, proper conversations with staff, which make these things happen, get pushed to the back.”
+“Along the process, proper interactions with personnel, which are necessary to make these things happen, get pushed to the back burner.”

-“I help people to understand and be aware of how they come across, how they forge relationships, what their body language means and what stories they tell other people,” she says.
+She explains, “I assist people understand and be conscious of how they come across, how they form relationships, what their body language signifies, and what stories they tell other people.”

 8. Keeping an eye on the future

-This can be challenging for smaller firms competing against larger organisations with more resources.
-Still, there are some key tactics that smaller firms can use to attract top talent, including highlighting the benefits of working for a small or medium practice and developing prominent brand awareness, so the company is known as an attractive place to work.
+For tiny businesses fighting against larger organisations with more resources, this might be difficult.
+Smaller organisations can still employ several critical strategies to attract top personnel, such as emphasising the advantages of working for a small or medium practise and cultivating prominent brand awareness so that the company is known as a desirable place to work.

-However, while accountants are typically very good at advising their clients, research from Bentley’s The Voice of Australian Business Survey suggests accounting firms are among 43 per cent of small businesses that currently lack an adequate succession plan.
+Despite the fact that accountants are usually excellent at advising their clients, according to Bentley’s The Voice of Australian Business Survey, accounting firms are among the 43% of small businesses that do not have a suitable succession plan in place.

-Selling a public practice has become more complex in the past decade, and good planning and ensuring you consider all options will have a significant impact on the eventual outcome.
+In the last decade, selling a public practise has become more complicated, and careful planning and consideration of all choices will have a big impact on the final outcome.

-CPA Australia stresses the importance of presenting a firm as an attractive investment opportunity and outlining its practice profile in its succession planning toolkit to help accountants prepare for a possible sale.
+In its succession planning toolbox, CPA Australia emphasises the necessity of presenting a firm as an appealing investment possibility and establishing its practise profile to help accountants prepare for a possible sale.

-This should include its history, team structure, vision and competitive advantages; details of all services and products being provided to clients and if there are referral sources to the firm; an analysis of the firm’s client base; a rundown on its marketing plans; and an overview of its human resources and technology strengths.
+This should include information on the firm’s history, team structure, vision, and competitive advantages; details on all services and products offered to clients, as well as any referral sources; an analysis of the firm’s client base; a rundown on its marketing plans; and an overview of its human resources and technology strengths.